ringcentral/engage-digital-api-docs/docs/sdks/app-sdk/config.md

 If you are not familiar with the OAuth 2.0 protocol, here is how authentication works:

-1. User agent is not authenticated on application, a redirection is made on Engage Digital OAuth provider with the application key and a redirect URL.
+1. User agent is not authenticated on application, a redirection is made on the RingCX Digital OAuth provider with the application key and a redirect URL.
 2. If the application key is valid, user agent is redirected to the provided redirect URL with authorization code as a parameter.
 Otherwise the user agent is redirected to the redirect URL with an error parameter.
 3. Then, the application must make a `POST` request with returned code and application secret to get an OAuth access token.
 4. with this access token, the iframe can get the current user infos via REST `/1.0/users/me​` API method.

 ### Request an OAuth Authorization Code

 An OAuth authorization code is required before trying to get an access token.
-User agent **must**​ be redirected to Engage Digital authorization URL to get it.
+User agent **must**​ be redirected to the RingCX Digital authorization URL to get it.

 #### URL